 Once your Varathane Golden Oak stain on the pine wood surface has completely dried, it’s time to apply the Minwax White Wash Pickling stain over it.

-The Minwax white wash should be applied very smoothly with a sponge brush we have.
+The Minwax white wash should be applied very smoothly with the sponge brush we have.
 Again, be light-handed as you have done before for the Varathane stain application.

 Once you have covered all the areas of your furniture well with whitewash, wait for a few hours to get the surface completely dried.